tekknolagi/tekknolagi.github.com/_posts/2024-01-10-typed-c-extensions.md

 ## what

-pypy's c-api has some performance trouble. i am working on a way to make pypy's c-api interactions much faster. it's looking very promising. here's a sketch of how it works.
+pypy's c-api has some performance trouble.
+[Carl Friedrich Bolz-Tereick](https://cfbolz.de/) and i are working on a way to make pypy's c-api interactions much faster. it's looking very promising. here's a sketch of how it works.